miloszmisiek/ci_p2_tictactoe/README.md

 <h1 align="center">TIC TAC TOE</h1>

-Hello Stranger,
+Hello there!

-This web browser based **Tic Tac Toe** game is a simple solution for users who want to entertain themselves a bit while taking a break from work.
-The game is designed to play against computer with very basic algorithm of randomly selected fields.
-It is a single page web browser game with use of HTML and CSS for basic site structure and styling with JavaScript handling the DOM and the gameplay itself.
+Welcome to web browser based **Tic Tac Toe** game!
+It is designed to entertain users taking a break from their duties.
+The game allows to play against computer with very basic algorithm of randomly selected fields.
+It is a single page game with use of HTML and CSS for basic site structure and styling, with JavaScript handling the DOM and the gameplay itself.
+The idea behind developing this game came from desire to challenge coding skills in vanilla JavaScript as part of web development process.

 You can start the game [*here*](https://miloszmisiek.github.io/ci_p2_tictactoe/).